 After the surgery you may be taken to a recovery room.
 You will then be taken to the intensive care unit (ICU).
 This is a ward in a hospital where you will be watched closely.
 You will be in the ICU for several days.
 You will be in the hospital 7 to 14 days or longer.

 When your healthcare provider feels you are ready, you will be moved from the ICU to a private room on a regular nursing unit or transplant unit.
 Your recovery will continue there.
 You will increase your activity by getting out of bed and walking around for longer periods of time.
 Catheters and tubes will be removed.
 Your diet will be progress to solid foods.

-Nurses, pharmacists, dietitians, physical therapists, and other members of the transplant team will teach you how to take care of yourself once you are discharged from the hospital.
+Nurses, pharmacists, dietitians, physical therapists, and other members of the transplant team will teach you and your significant family members how to take care of yourself once you are discharged from the hospital.

-You will have follow-up visits frequently after leaving the hospital.
+You will have follow-up visits often after leaving the hospital.
 These visits may include:

 The transplant team will explain the schedule for these tests.
 Your rehabilitation program will continue for many months.

 Call your healthcare provider if you have any of the below: